johanhedin/nanoca/doc/SMARTCARD.md

 without errors, the file `/tmp/my_name.crt` is not needed any more and can be removed.

+> [!NOTE]
-> Note 3: The certificate object will be assigned an ID calculated from the public key inside the certificate.
-Since this is the same public key as on the card, the calculated ID will match that of the existing public key.
-If you chose to set your own ID for your key, you can do the same here with the `--id <ID>` option.
+> The certificate object will be assigned an ID calculated from the
+> public key inside the certificate.
+Since this is the same public key as on the
+> card, the calculated ID will match that of the existing public key.
+If you
+> chose to set your own ID for your key, you can do the same here with the
+> `--id <ID>` option.

 The certificate and key on the card can be listed with: